LlamzonAmazon/tl-portfolio/README.md

 # Thomas Llamzon

 Welcome to the repository for my personal website.
-It is a simple ReactJS + Vite project.
 Look at `src` -> `components` the relevant code.